 With these easy instructions, you'll love serving them at every gathering!

-- Prepare the popsicle mold by spraying lightly with cooking spray.
+- Prepare the popsicle mold (ad) by spraying lightly with cooking spray.

 - Make pudding by pouring half and half cream into a large bowl.
 Add pudding mix and whisk until thickened.

-- Add sour cream, then fold in crushed vanilla wafers.
+- Add sour cream or yogurt, then fold in crushed vanilla wafers.
 Slice one banana into the mix.
 Mash the other banana into pudding and whisk everything together.

 - Spoon banana pudding into popsicle mold and close with lid.
 Insert popsicle sticks into the middle of each mold.